Experienced, Effective DUI Attorneys

 Depending on your arrest and defense, the consequences of a DUI can be mild to severe.
 These penalties also depend on whether this is your first DUI or if you are being charged with a felony-level DUI as a multiple offender.
 Penalties may include:

-Depending on the circumstances of your arrest, whether you took a blood, breath or urine test, we only have a limited amount of time to build your case in order to portray your situation in the best possible light.
+Depending on the circumstances of your arrest, whether you took a blood, breath or urine test, we only have a limited amount of time to build your case in order to portray your situation in the most favorable light.
 The more time your criminal defense team has to prepare your DUI defense, the stronger your case will be.

 Contact A DUI Lawyer Today